- Get Involved

-SAM BELL MAXEY HOUSE STATE HISTORICAL SITE
+SAM BELL MAXEY HOUSE STATE HISTORIC SITE

 Drury Blakeley Alexander and (photographs) Todd Webb, Texas Homes of the Nineteenth Century (Austin: University of Texas Press, 1966).
 Art Black, Archeological Testing at Sam Bell Maxey State Historic Structure (Austin: Texas Parks and Wildlife Department, 1981).
 Marker Files, Texas Historical Commission, Austin.
 James Wright Steely, comp., A Catalog of Texas Properties in the National Register of Historic Places (Austin: Texas Historical Commission, 1984).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "SAM BELL MAXEY HOUSE STATE HISTORICAL SITE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ggs01), accessed June 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "SAM BELL MAXEY HOUSE STATE HISTORIC SITE," accessed August 22, 2019, http://www.tshaonline.org/handbook/online/articles/ggs01.

 Uploaded on June 15, 2010.
 Modified on September 9, 2016.
 Published by the Texas State Historical Association.